open-meteo/typescript/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-This is an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) in Typescript / Javascript.
+This is a TypeScript/Javascript API client designed for retrieving weather information from the [Open-Meteo Weather API](https://open-meteo.com) in Typescript / Javascript.

-Instead of using JSON, the API client uses FlatBuffers to transfer data.
-Encoding data in FlatBuffers is more efficient for long time-series data.
-The schema definition files can be found on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).
+Unlike conventional JSON APIs, this API client employs FlatBuffers for data transfer.
+This is a more efficient method, particularly for handling extended time-series data.
+You can locate the schema definition files on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).

 Features:
-- Simple access to weather data
+- Easily access weather data
-- Get weather data for multiple locations in one call
+- Retrieve weather data for multiple locations with a single request
-- Automatic retry on error
+- Automatic retry mechanism for handling errors
-- Reduced bandwidth and fast parsing using FlatBuffers and Zero Copy
+- Enhanced bandwidth efficiency and speedy parsing using FlatBuffers and Zero Copy technology
-- Type annotated
+- Type annotations for enhanced code clarity

 ## Install